bynaryDE/angular-extensions/libs/composables/attribute/docs/attribute.composable.md

 ## `bindAttribute`

-Binds an attribute to the host element.
+Binds an attribute to the host element or a different target element.
 Similar to `useAttribute`, but accepts a signal as an input instead of creating a new one and won't read the value from the template.
 Will return the signal that has been passed in.

 ### Parameters